 Our Adoption Center works on a first-come, first-served basis.
 We do not place pets on hold.
 We reserve the right to place animals in the best fit home.

 When you arrive at the shelter, please go to the doors to the right side of the building.
 There is also a sign that says adoption side.
-The doors will be locked at all times.
+The doors will open at noon.

-There are adoption applications in bins right next to the doors.
-Grab either a cat, dog, or pocket pet adoption form and fill it out completely front and back.
+When you walk in the first set of doors, you will see applications on the wall to your right.
+Grab either a cat, dog, or small animal (rabbit, guinea pig, etc.) adoption form and fill it out completely front and back.

 If you have already filled out the application online, you still must complete this step.
 However, all you will need to write on it is your first and last name, phone number, and “online app.”